GoogleCloudPlatform/professional-services/examples/spanner-interleave-subquery/README.md

 # spanner-interleave-subquery

-This example contains the benchmark code to examine how efficient we can query for Cloud Spanner interleaved tables with subqueries.
+This example contains the benchmark code to examine query efficiency gains of using Cloud Spanner interleaved tables with subqueries.

 ## Prerequisite